01 of 08

 Putting the Beef Ribs on the Smoker

-The more familiar you are with your smoker, the better the quality of barbecue you can produce.
+The more familiar you are with your smoker, the better the quality of barbecue you can achieve.
 It is important to lay out the rib racks in such a way to let air and smoke flow between each rack.

-If your smoker is hot on one side, you may need to rotate your beef ribs or switch them around to get an even heat.
+If your smoker is hot on one side, you might need to rotate your beef ribs or switch them around to get an even heat.
 Otherwise, you don't want to move them during the whole cooking time.
 There is no flipping with these ribs.

 Place the racks of beef ribs bone-side down and press them together from the ends.
 This compacts the rack.
 During the cooking time, the meat is going to shrink and you do not want to slow this process by spreading the rack out on the cooking surface.

-Beef ribs will take about 6 hours to cook properly at a temperature between 225 and 250 F. The best way to tell when your ribs are close to done is by the tenderness of the meat.
+Beef ribs will take about 6 hours to cook properly at a temperature between 225 F and 250 F. The best way to tell when your ribs are close to done is by the tenderness of the meat.
 Properly cooked meat will be fork tender.

 If you don't have a smoker, you can cook barbecue ribs on the grill.Continue to 7 of 8 below.